Load Test

 Figure 1: Production Data Graph to identify the Peak Load

-For new application: Since a new application does not have any production data, so peak load needs to be predicted.
-The client or project business analyst (BA) confirms the expected peak load on the application.
+For a new application: Since a new application does not have any production data, then the peak load needs to be predicted.
+The client or project business analyst (BA) confirms the expected peak volume of the application.
 A performance tester can use the expected peak load to prepare the workload model for the load test.

 Purpose of Load Test: